seal331/hidens-website/README.md

 ENABLE_LOGGING = False (Default is false.
 Logs every connection to the server in the terminal ouput.
 Set this to true if you want this.)

-ENABLE_LOGGING_TO_FILE = False (Default is false.
-Set this to true and ENABLE_LOGGING to true if you want to output logs to a file.)
+LOG_TO_FILE = False (Default is false.
+Set this to true and ENABLE_LOGGING to true if you want to output connection and process logs to a file.)

 ENABLE_TESTPAGE = False (Default is false.
 Set this to true if you want to view stuff that's in development, and experiements that I'm screwing around with.)